Vinegars are versatile liquids used for cooking, food preservation, and cleaning.

 This article explains whether vinegar is an acid (acidic) or base (alkaline) and whether it matters for your health.

-In order to understand if something is an acid (acidic) or base (alkaline), you need to understand what pH is.
+To understand if something is an acid (acidic) or base (alkaline), you need to understand what pH is.

 The term pH is short for “potential of hydrogen.”